fpereiro/gotoB/tutorial/tutorial.md

 # Tutorial: so you want to write a frontend?

-If you are here, you probably want to develop a webapp, or you already are a webapp developer and want to get better at it.
-In this tutorial we will offer you as much *understanding* as possible.
+If you are here, you may want to develop your first webapp, or perhaps you already are a webapp developer and want to get better at it.
+In this tutorial we will offer you as much *understanding* as we possibly can.
 In our experience, the most daunting part about achieving mastery with webapps is understanding how it all fits together, and why certain things are done in a certain way.

 This tutorial replaces a more conventional format where we would just show how to develop webapps with gotoв.
 Instead of doing this, we first offer **a conceptual introduction** to webapps (*web applications*, in case you're not familiar with the abbreviation).
 After the main conceptual pieces are in place, we then cover **the basics of developing** the frontend of a webapp; gotoв appears on the scene only as the solution to certain problems that occur over and over.